Property Maps and Aerial Photographs

 A Geographical Information System (GIS) is a computerised database management system for the capture, storage, retrieval, analysis and display of geographically referenced information.
 This information may include layers such as the roading network, property boundaries, planning boundaries, utilities, heritage sites and aerial photographs.
 More detailed information such as legal descriptions, site names and road names can be included.

-Screenshot: GIS Opening Screen.
+Screenshot: Example GIS Viewer.

 The GIS can pull together information stored by all council departments, to provide answers to questions such as "Show me all the properties in the rural zone?" and "How many properties are within a 500 metre radius of a resource consent, and who owns them?"

 Once all the information is loaded into the GIS, it can be easily accessed.
 Different datasets can easily be analysed and compared, either on the computer screen, or printed as a map or spreadsheet.
 The internet version is designed for simple mapping only.

 Land Information - We have a Landcover database (LCDB2) showing vegetation etc. There are also soils (NZLRI) and slope contours to show the steepness of land in addition to the parent material.
 To show surveyed boundaries we have land parcels and this information has been combined to display CT, valuations and rates information.

 Census Information - The Census data from Statistics NZ shows meshblocks, Wards and Porirua City boundaries.
 As well as administrative purposes such as finding which Ward you are within there is demographic information such as population.

 Planning Information - The District Plan 1999 provides information regarding zoning, designations, heritage and Tapu sites etc. which is useful for resource consents.

 Who can use this information?